Smithsonian/soundburst/README.md

 ### Linux (Desktop)

 1. First download and install R if you don't already have it installed.
+It is always better to download the latest version of R, however if you are having any issues with the SoundBurst App, please download the version of R with which it was developed with.
 Please go [here](https://cran.r-project.org/bin/linux/), choose your Linux distribution and download the latest version of R **OR** download the version of R with which the SoundBurst App was developed **R 3.3.1**.

-> It is always better to download the latest version of R, however if you are having any issues with the SoundBurst App, please download the version of R with which it was developed with.

 2. The next step is to download and install RStudio if you don't already have it installed.
 Please go [here](https://www.rstudio.com/products/rstudio/download/) and choose your Linux distribution to download the latest version of RStudio.
 If you want to download a previous version of RStudio (0.99.903 is not packaged for any Linux distribution), please go [here](https://download1.rstudio.org/)